-The Head permits any member of the Beechwood Park staff to confiscate any item in the possession of a Beechwood Park pupil which may be distracting to others, dangerous or contrary to the School's Mission.
+The Head permits any member of the Beechwood Park staff to confiscate any item in the possession of a Beechwood Park pupil which may be distracting to others, dangerous or illegal.

 Searching Pupil Property.

 Please refer to the BWPS Search Policy.